chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/introduction.md

 ## What about snapshot tests?

 [Snapshot tests](https://reactjs.org/docs/testing-recipes.html#snapshot-testing) provide an alternate approach to verifying UI appearance.
-This is where the test framework saves the generated DOM of a component as a "baseline".
+They render the component then capture the generated DOM as a "baseline".
 Subsequent changes compare the new DOM to the baseline.
 If there are differences, the developer must explicitly update the baseline.

 ![Minified component code](/visual-testing-handbook/code-visual-testing-optimized.png)